 Introduction to Business Intelligence

-Anyone working in a modern business setting will increasingly hear about Business Intelligence, which is also shortened to BI.
+Anyone working in a modern business setting will increasingly hear about Business Intelligence, which is often shortened to BI.
 But what is it, and what do you need to know as a manager?
-This introduction to business intelligence will explain what BI is, and its features and benefits.
+This introduction to business intelligence will explain what it is, and its features and benefits.

-Business Intelligence software is essentially powerful software that helps businesses to extract intelligence from corporate data reserves in order to support decision making.
+Firstly, Business Intelligence can dramatically transform your business.
+It's essential a powerful software that helps businesses to extract intelligence from corporate data reserves in order to support decision making.
 These systems were first introduced in a basic form in the sixties, and today there are more than 100 specialist software firms that sell their own versions of these tools.

-The software helps organisations of all types to organise and rapidly analyse data in a custom fashion in order to make better quality decisions.
-The data that is analysed could include internal departmental data, plus external data from a variety of sources, often online.
+BI solutions help organisations, regardless of size or industry, to organise and rapidly analyse data in a custom fashion in order to make better quality decisions.

 The market itself is changing, however.
 A few years ago it was being driven by IT users who wanted to see complex and highly functional tools with advanced integration into existing internal systems and data warehouses.
 Increasingly however, the customer is now the business user themselves, who wants to be able to run custom reports on department data, such as marketing, retail, sales, procurement and digital channel data.

-There are generally three categories of Business Intelligence software: tools to manage data; tools to discover it; and tools to report against data.
+There are generally three categories of Business Intelligence software: tools to manage their big data sets; tools to discover it; and tools to report against data.
 These include visualisation and dashboard software for intuitive, real time reporting.
 Scorecards are also increasingly used, all reflecting the changing customer type - from IT specialist to business user.

 Individual organisational needs depend on the systems that are already in place for data management.
 For example, firms further along their data journey may have a range of inter-connected data warehouses, linked with ERP and CRM systems.
 Those with some way to go may still have their data sets scattered across a range of traditional databases which don't yet connect with each other.
 Data planning specialists and software vendors can assess existing capabilities and advise as to best fit solutions for organisational needs.